-Checking to make sure nobody saw me, I lurked among “Red Cherry Lashes,” “Urban Decay Fast Easy Sexy Insta-lush,” “Tartiest Pro Cruelty-Free Goddess,” and “Museum of Ice Cream X.” It wasn’t an S&M shop, just the cosmetics aisle of my local drugstore.
+As I looked around to make sure nobody was watching me, I lurked among “Red Cherry Lashes,” “Urban Decay Fast Easy Sexy Insta-lush,” and “Tartiest Pro Cruelty-Free Goddess.”
+It may sound like an S&M shop, but it was just the cosmetics aisle of my local drugstore.

 My secret fetish started after I’d told a protégée half my age how lovely she looked.
 “I just had a makeover.
 I’m into falsies,” she revealed.
 Not padded bras: Eyelashes.

 I wanted some!
 In the ancient past, I’d dolled up for proms, wedding albums, my brothers’ bar mitzvahs, and publicity photos.
 Yet as a middle-aged, married, feminist teacher, bare-faced in sweats while finishing a year-long deadline, “makeup” now meant a missed exam.
 I felt lucky that my undergraduates posted, tweeted, and shared my image online, but I was anxious about readings for an upcoming book that had taken years to finish.
 I no longer felt camera-ready for close-up selfies with teenagers.
 I was too frugal and needle-phobic for a facelift or Botox.
 But in my 50s, was more maintenance called for?